tiberiusferreira/RubyMinesweeper/README.md

 It implements a Minesweeper game on console.
 By default it uses a 3x3 grid with 2 mines to help debugging, but it can changed easily.

-Here is a game example:
+To run it, just run the game.rb file (ruby game.rb) Here is a game example:

 ? ? ?